Introduction to Research in the Health Sciences (11398.2)

 All three assessment items must be submitted for evaluation in order to be eligible to pass the unit (students must complete at least one Progress Quiz, submit a Laboratory Report, and sit the Final Exam).
 The final mark is determined by adding all three assessment marks together – each individual assessment item does not need to be passed in order to pass the unit.

 Students are expected to access all lecture materials online.
-Students can choose to attend live in person or live online workshops or participate in the equivalent online asynchronous learning environment.
+Students can choose to attend live online workshops or participate in the equivalent online asynchronous learning environment.
 Homework materials and additional resources are aso provided on Canvas for students to complete in their own time.

 Required IT skills